Positive Modal Logic Beyond Distributivity: Introduction

 \section{Introduction}

-Duality between modal algebras and modal spaces on the one hand and Heyting algebras and Esakia spaces on the other have been central to the study of modal and intermediate logics, \cite{BRV01, CZ97}.
-Many important results such as Sahlqvist canonicity and correspondence are based on duality techniques \cite{SamVac89}.
-In~\cite{CelJan99}, duality between modal algebras and modal spaces has been extended to a duality between modal distributive lattices (i.e.~with distributive lattices taking the role of Boolean algebras) and modal Priestley spaces.
-Among other things, this led to a Sahlqvist theory for positive distributive modal logic.
+Dualities between modal algebras and modal spaces on the one hand and Heyting algebras and Esakia spaces on the other have been central to the study of modal and intermediate logics~\cite{BRV01, CZ97}.
+Indeed, many important results such as Sahlqvist canonicity and correspondence~\cite{Sah75} can be understood through the lenses of duality techniques~\cite{SamVac89}.
+The duality between modal algebras and modal spaces has been extended to a duality between modal distributive lattices and modal Priestley spaces in \cite{Gol89,CelJan99}.
+This led to a Sahlqvist theory for the positive distributive modal logic introduced in \cite{Dun95, GNV05, CelJan99}.

-When the algebraic side of a duality is based on Boolean algebras or distributive lattices, in the spatial side of the duality one works with the space of all prime filters of a given lattice.
+When the algebraic side of a duality consists of distributive lattice expansions, in the spatial side of the duality one often works with the Priestley space \cite{Pri70, DP02} of all the prime filters of a given lattice.
 This is no longer the case when the base lattice is non-distributive.
-There have been many attempts to extend a duality for Boolean algebras and distributive lattices to the setting of all lattices, e.g.~by Urquhart \cite{Urq78}, Hartonas \cite{Hartonas19, HO19}, Gehrke and van Gool~\cite{GvG14}, and Goldblatt~\cite{Gol20}.
+There are many extensions of dualities for Boolean algebras and distributive lattices to the setting of all lattices, e.g.~by Urquhart \cite{Urq78}, Hartonas \cite{Hartonas19, HO19}, Gehrke and Van Gool~\cite{GvG14}, Goldblatt~\cite{Gol20}, and Hartung~\cite{Har92}.
 Each of these uses either a ternary relation, or two-sorted frames.
-While this has proven a fruitful and interesting approach towards duality, it is quite different from known dualities for propositional logics like Stone and Priestley dualities.
-As a consequence, it can be difficult to modify existing tools and techniques from other propositional bases for these dualities.
+While these approaches have proven fruitful and interesting, they are quite different from known dualities for propositional logics such as Stone and Priestley dualities.
+This makes it difficult to adjust existing tools and techniques from distributive logics to non-distributive ones.